 Our teams of environmental consultants are great at what they do.
 The training they undertake means they deliver you their full expert knowledge in all things environment, whilst helping you achieve your end objectives and legal compliance.

-Teams from Thomson carry out multi-species surveys throughout the year.
+Teams from Thomson carry out multi-species surveys and subsequent mitigation works throughout the year.
 Some require specific legislation and licenses before they can be carried out, with restrictions on times, dependent on species behaviour.

 If you need support with surveys on a project, allow our environmental consultants to guide you through.